Joshua-Giblin-Burnham/Software-Engineering/README.md

 ## **Installation**

-Within you python enviroment, the package can be simple pip installed:
+Clone the repository to your local machine.
+Within your python enviroment, the package can be simple pip installed:

     pip install pkmodel